Walter-Haynes/COGS/README.md

 The COGS package comes bundled with optional commented examples.

-If you're using Unity 2019 or newer, you can import them in your project directly from the Package Manager 2.0 interface.
+If you're using Unity 2020.2 or newer, you can import them in your project directly from the Package Manager 2.0 interface.

-If you're on Unity 2018, you can find them under the `Samples~/` directory of the package and copy them to your project manually.

 ## Forking & Contributing